Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/README.md

    git clone https://github.com/Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink
    cd azure-edge-extensions-iothub-fileupload-privatelink
    ```

-4. Open the project in Visual Studio Code `code .` and open a Bash terminal.
+1. Open the project in Visual Studio Code and open a Bash terminal inside.

-5. Log into your Azure account `az login [--tenant xxxx-xxx]` and select your default subscription.
+1. Log into your Azure account and select your subscription.

+    ```bash
+    az login [--tenant xxxx-xxx]
+    ```

-6. Prepare required environment variables to run the deployment scripts.
+1. Prepare required environment variables to run the deployment scripts.
 We create a file in the folder `./temp` which is excluded from Git.

    1. Run the below to create the file `./temp/envvars.sh`, for `LOCATION` you can choose any Azure region supporting IoT Hub and Application Gateway.